wakesurfer/iotmeetup/instructions/devicemodel.md

   b.
 Under **Name**, enter **temperature**, and as **Type**, choose **Float**

+6. Do step 5, but use **humidity** instead of temperature.
-6. Click **Save** in the upper-right corner.
+7. Click **Save** in the upper-right corner.
 If you've done all steps above, the newly created device model is added to the Device Model table.
 Please **double check** it's there and that all data entered is correct.

 ### All done?
 Time to [create your IoT application](createapplication.md)! ###